Outbreak of Lung Injury Associated with E-Cigarettes/Vaping

 What we know

-- As of November 13, 2019, there have been 2,172* cases of lung injury reported from 49 states, the District of Columbia, and two U.S. territories.
-Forty-two deaths have been confirmed in 24 states and the District of Columbia.
+- As of February 4, 2020, there have been 2,758 hospitalized EVALI cases or deaths reported from all 50 states, the District of Columbia, and two U.S. territories.
+Sixty-four deaths have been confirmed in 28 states and the District of Columbia.

-- All reported cases have a history of e-cigarette product use or vaping.
+- All reported cases had a history of e-cigarette product use or vaping.

-- Most patients report a history of using THC-containing products.
+- Most patients (82%) reported a history of using THC-containing products.

 - The OSDH is in the process of investigating suspected cases reported by health care providers.
 We expect that clinicians may look back for older cases.